Aaron Goodarzi

 In this project, we will determine how, at a molecular level, repetitive exposure of lung cells to low doses of alpha particles elicits cancer-driving genomic instability.
 We have developed a novel, high-throughput method to deliver alpha particles conveniently and with precision in a standard laboratory, representing a major advance over previous methodologies.
 We will advance biomedical knowledge by determining DNA damage response dynamics after repetitive, low dose particle exposure in relation to high dose and/or photon irradiation, and in cells with perturbation(s) modulating DNA damage induction, repair and/or signalling defects.
 We will advance future health outcomes by identifying particle-induced lung cell genome instability and mutation signatures, building the foundation of knowledge required to attribute radon to specific case of lung cancer with molecular precision.

-(2022-2024) - CIHR Healthy Cities Program Grant - Towards Data Symmetry for a Balanced Understanding of Canadian residential housing radon gas exposure
+(2017-ongoing) - Multiple Grants - A Balanced Understanding of Canadian residential housing radon gas exposure

-The goal of this project is to integrate recent residential radon gas exposure data with administrative housing, health and population information, to establish the data symmetry essential for analyses needed to inform physical, social and policy interventions required to reduce lung cancer risk attributable to radon inhalation within the Canadian urban built environment.
-Our aims align with the main objectives of this funding opportunity as we will: (i) contributing analyses to directly inform the planning of physical, social and policy interventions on improving urban population lung health; (ii) filling critical knowledge gaps needed to implement population-level interventions aimed at reducing residential radon exposure in the urban environment; and (iii) validating and enhancing radon exposure indicators to enable comparable, replicable and equitable healthy cities intervention research for lung cancer prevention.
-We will advance health outcomes by developing actionable, well-informed knowledge of radon exposure and lung cancer risk, and use this to address one of the most prevalent built environment-based health threats to our future cities.
+The goal of this project is to integrate Canadian residential radon gas exposure data with administrative housing, health and population information, to establish the data symmetry essential to inform physical, social and policy interventions required to reduce lung cancer risk attributable to radon inhalation within the Canadian urban and rural built environment.
+The main objectives are to (i) generate data and analyses to directly inform the planning of physical, social and policy interventions on improving Canadian population lung health; (ii) filling critical knowledge gaps needed to implement population-level interventions aimed at reducing residential radon exposure across all communities; and (iii) validating and enhancing radon exposure indicators to enable comparable, replicable and helpful intervention research for lung cancer prevention.
+We will advance health outcomes by developing actionable, well-informed knowledge of radon exposure and lung cancer risk, and use this to address one of the most prevalent built environment-based health threats to our future communities.

 To meet the projected population needs of 2050, we must build 70% more housing over the next 30 years.
 The urgent need of this work is, that if this future 70% housing is built with yet even higher radon (as our projections indicate will happen without intervention), this built-environment-driven public health crisis will worsen.
 The price of this in lives and healthcare costs will be staggering, but they are avoidable.
 The goals of this project are to (i) reduce the burden of radon-induced lung cancer stemming from exposure within the Albertan residential property environment, (ii) ensuring that this health issue is addressed while not interfering with residential real estate transactions, and (iii) improving the equity and inclusivity of public health investments in radon reduction for younger Albertans, rural Albertans, and Albertans aligned in the real estate, architectural and resource sectors.